soren-n/typeset-ocaml/README.md

 let foobarbaz = ~$"foo" <&> mark (~$"bar" <&> ~$"baz")
 ```

-When rendering __foobarbaz__ the result will be:
+When rendering __foobarbaz__, when the layout fits in the layout buffer, the result will be:
 ```Text
           10
           |
 foobarbaz |
           |
 ```
-When all literals fit the layout buffer.
 When one of the literals do not fit, the result will be:
 ```Text
        7
        |